""

 The St Lucia landing is located on the central riverfront section of Guyatt Park, north of the Guyatt Park ferry terminal.
 This landing will provide:

-1. Access to and from the green bridge via a ramp incorporated into the park.
+1. Access to and from the bridge via a ramp incorporated into the park.

 2. Improved riverside park space with opportunity for shade, seating and new elevated viewing areas.